10 Secrets Boulder's Chefs Don't Want You to Know

 You’ll have to plan ahead, put your name in a lottery, and cross your fingers, but we agree with chef Hugo Matheson that Meadowlark Farm Dinners are worth the trouble.
 To attend one is to find yourself in a glossy magazine spread: One long dining table stretches through a farm field.
 A string of lights twinkles above.
 Menus are crafted from that morning’s harvest.
 Both farmer and chef toast to the evening's bounty.
 And food you’ll never forget is yours for the savoring.

-6. Vapor Distillery nails the cool, speakeasy vibe (and smooth spirits).
+6. Boulder Spirits by Vapor Distillery nails the cool, speakeasy vibe (and smooth spirits).

 It takes a little hunting, but once you’ve located this hidden gem in East Boulder, stop in for a cocktail or two.
-Vapor crafts some of the smoothest bourbon, vodka and gin around — plus the novel and delicious ginskey (gin rested in whiskey barrels) and pumpkin cordial.
+Boulder Spirits by Vapor Distillery crafts some of the smoothest bourbon, vodka and gin around — plus the novel and delicious ginskey (gin rested in whiskey barrels) and pumpkin cordial.

 7. McGuckin Hardware is not just a hardware store.